 Magnesium works a coordinated effort in the body with calcium.
 Magnesium ions cause muscles to relax, while calcium ions cause muscles to contract.
-Since muscles resist relaxing during your period, it is often more important to increase magnesium levels.
+Since muscles resist relaxing during your period, it's often more important to increase magnesium levels.
 When magnesium is combined with B6, it's even more effective.

 Aside from eating magnesium-rich foods, when the deficiency is acute, the body may need assistance through added supplementation.
 Magnesium citrate and magnesium malate are easily absorbed forms.